Trooper (band): Winter's Green, Applejack, and the 1970s

 Bassist Harry Kalensky was replaced by Doni Underhill before the recording of Trooper's third studio album.
 Knock 'Em Dead Kid, was released in 1977 and became the group's first Canadian Platinum record.
 This album contained the hits "We're Here for a Good Time (Not a Long Time)", and "Oh, Pretty Lady".
 In 1978, Thick as Thieves went double-platinum and featured the group's only successful U.S. single, "Raise A Little Hell".
 This album also contained the hits "Round, Round We Go" and "The Moment That It Takes", both of which were sung by keyboardist Frank Ludwig.

 The band's 1979 album, Hot Shots, broke all records for Canadian sales of a Canadian album, reaching Quadruple-Platinum status.
-Hot Shots was a greatest hits album containing remixes of all of the most popular songs from Trooper's first four studio albums.
-"The Boys in the Bright White Sports Car" (originally released on Two for the Show in 1976), became a hit single upon the release of Hot Shots.
+Hot Shots was a greatest hits album containing original tracks of the most popular songs that had been released as singles for Trooper's first four studio albums, as well as a remixed version of "The Boys in the Bright White Sports Car" (originally released on Two for the Show in 1976), which became a hit single upon the release of Hot Shots.

-Trooper's fifth studio album, Flying Colors, was released in 1979, and contained the hits "Three Dressed Up as a Nine", and the band's highest-charting single to date, "Janine", which pushed the album to attain Double-Platinum status.
+Trooper's fifth studio album, Flying Colors, was released in 1979, and contained the hits "Three Dressed Up as a Nine" and "Janine", the band's highest-charting single to date, which pushed the album to attain Double-Platinum status.
+Also in 1979, Frank Ludwig left the band and was replaced by Rob Deans, who performed on the next two albums.

 1980s

 In April 1980, Trooper was honoured with a Juno Award for "Group of the Year".
 Two of their albums (Hot Shots and Flying Colors, both released in 1979) were also nominated that year for "Album of the Year".
+Trooper's self-produced seventh album Untitled released in October 1980, and Money Talks was released in 1982 and produced by Heart producer Mike Flicker and released on the RCA Label.

 In 1980, Trooper severed their artist–producer relationship with Randy Bachman.

-Also in 1980, Frank Ludwig was replaced by Rob Deans, who performed on the next two albums: Trooper's self-produced seventh album Untitled, released in October 1980, and Money Talks which was released in 1982 and produced by Heart producer Mike Flicker and released on the RCA Label.
+In 1983, Tommy Stewart left the band and was replaced on drums by Marc LaFrance.
+In October 1985, bassist John Dryden and drummer Ronnie Baran joined the band replacing Doni Underhill and Marc LaFrance respectively.
 In 1986, Trooper was without a permanent keyboardist, and Frank Ludwig re-joined the band as a temporary replacement on their summer tour.

 The Last of the Gypsies was released in 1989 on the band's self-owned Great Pacific Records label and distributed by Warner Music Canada.
 This was Trooper's first studio album in six years, and was certified Canadian Gold.
 It appeared on the RPM Top 100 Albums chart that year.
 It contained the hits "Boy With the Beat", and "The Best Way (to Hold A Man)".